Dr. Jack Ballantyne

 Biography:

-Jack Ballantyne is a Professor of Chemistry at the University of Central Florida (UCF) and the Associate Director for Research at the National Center for Forensic Science in Orlando, Florida.
+Jack Ballantyne is a Professor of Chemistry and the Associate Director of the National Center for Forensic Science.
 He possesses a B.Sc. (with Honors) in Biochemistry from the University of Glasgow, Scotland, a M.Sc. in Forensic Science from the University of Strathclyde, Scotland and a PhD in Genetics from the State University of New York at Stony Brook, NY.
 His current duties include teaching and conducting research in forensic molecular genetics.
-He teaches a variety of forensic biology courses to baccalaureate and Masters level students in the Forensic Science Program and nucleic acid biochemistry to PhD students in the Biomedical Sciences Program.

-Prior to entering academia, he was a casework forensic scientist in Scotland, Hong Kong, and New York where he proffered expert testimony in the criminal courts of these jurisdictions.
-He was the full time DNA technical leader in Suffolk County, New York and since then has served as a part-time consultant DNA technical leader for the States of Mississippi and Delaware, the City of Dallas and Sedgwick County, Kansas.
-Inter alia, he is the Chair of the New York State DNA Sub-committee, a regular visiting guest at the Scientific Working Group on DNA Analysis Methods (SWGDAM), a member of the DoD Quality Assurance Oversight Committee and was a member of the World Trade Center Kinship and Data Analysis Panel (KADAP).
+Prior to entering academia, he was a casework forensic scientist in Scotland, Hong Kong and New York where he proffered expert testimony in the criminal courts of these jurisdictions.
+He was the full time DNA technical leader in Suffolk County, New York and then served as a part-time consultant DNA technical leader for the States of Mississippi and Delaware, the City of Dallas and Sedgwick County, Kansas.
+Inter alia, he served as the Chair of the New York State DNA Sub-committee and is a regular visiting guest at the FBI’s Scientific Working Group on DNA Analysis Methods (SWGDAM)

 Dr. Erin Hanson